A modelling and computational study of the frustration index in signed networks: Speed-up techniques

 \subsection{Branching priority and fixing a colour}

-We relax the integrality constraints and observe in the linear programming relaxation (LP relaxation) of all three models that there always exists a fractional solution of $x_i=0.5 \quad \forall i \in V$ which gives an optimal objective function value of 0.
-We can increase the root node objective by fixing one node variable, $x_k=1$, which breaks the symmetry that exists and allows changing all node colours to give an equivalent solution.
+We relax the integrality constraints and observe in the Linear Programming relaxation (LP relaxation) of all three models that there always exists a fractional solution of $x_i=0.5, \forall i \in V$ which gives an optimal objective function value of 0.
+We can increase the root node objective by fixing one node variable to value $1$.
+Fixing a node variable also breaks the symmetry that exists and allows changing all node colours to give an equivalent solution.
+This is similar to fixing the \textit{ghost spin} in the ground state calculation of a spin glass model \cite{DeSimone1995} and is also used in \cite{aref2017computing}.

-Fixing the colour of node $k$ to $x_k=1$ leads to the maximum amount of increase to the LP relaxation optimal solution when the optimal value of other node variables, $x_i, i \neq k$, do not change, i.e., $x_i=0.5 \quad \forall i \in V \backslash \{k\}$.
-In this case, all edges incident on node $k$ contribute $0.5$ to the objective function of the LP relaxation whose optimal value would become $d {(k)}/2$.
-This observation shows that the best node variable to be fixed is the one associated with the highest degree which allows for a potential increase of $\max_{i \in V} d {(i)}/2$ in the LP relaxation optimal solution.
-We formulate this as a constraint in \eqref{eq15}.
+When the colour of node $k$ is fixed by imposing $x_k=1$, the variables associated with edges incident to node $k$ take value $0.5$ (in the ABS model one of the two variables $e_{ij}$ and $h_{ij}$ take value $0.5$).
+In all three models, this changes the fractional solution of the LP relaxation from $0$ to $d {(k)}/2$ because all edges incident to node $k$ contribute $0.5$ to the objective function.
+This observation shows that the best node variable to be fixed is the one associated with the highest degree which allows for an increase of $\max_{i \in V} d {(i)}/2$ in the LP relaxation optimal objective function value.
+We formulate this as a constraint in \eqref{3eq6.5}.

-In our experiments, we always observed an improvement in the root node objective value when \eqref{eq15} was added, which shows it is useful.
-We provide more detailed results on the root node objective values for several instances in Section~\ref{s:evaluate}.
+In our experiments, we always observed an improvement in the root node objective value when Eq.\ \eqref{3eq6.5} was added, which shows it is useful.
+We provide more detailed results on the root node objective values for several instances in Section~\ref{3s:evaluate}.

 Based on the same idea, we may modify the branch and bound algorithm so that it branches first on the node with the highest degree.
 This modification is implemented by specifying a branching priority for the node variables in which variable $x_i$ has a priority given by its degree $d {(i)}$.